BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 events we think may be of interest to you.
 We also communicate with you about new Services, product offers, promotions, and contests.
-You can control whether you receive these communications as described below at “[How to access and control your information](/legal/archives/privacy/privacy-20250425#how-to- access-and-control-your-information)” under "Opt-out of communications."
+You can control whether you receive these communications as described below at “[How to access and control your information](/legal/privacy-policy#how-to-access-and-control- your-information)” under "Opt-out of communications."

 _**To provide customer support:**_ We use your information to resolve technical issues you encounter, to respond to your requests for assistance, to